iQubeS/documentation/docs/utilities/get-list-items.md

 - Type: `String[]`
 - Default: columns in default view

-An array of strings with internal names of all desired columns, except for IQSAdvancedLookup columns.
+An array of strings with internal names of all desired columns, including IQSAdvancedLookup columns.
 For example `['Title', 'Personnel', 'Department']`.

 #### advancedLookupFields (optional)
 - Type: `String[]`
 - Default: none

-Here you'll put the IQSAdvancedLookup columns.
-They are separated in their own array because the `getListItems` function does its ✨ magic ✨ on them so that SharePoint doesn't flip out.
+Here you need to specify which of the columns are IQSAdvancedLookup fields because the `getListItems` function does its ✨ magic ✨ on them so that SharePoint doesn't flip out.

 ## Callback